 J-Source is seeking donations to fund internship positions for Carleton journalism and communication students to work on the Canada Press Freedom Project.
-The CPFP, launching in 2022, will be an ongoing database of press freedom violations in Canada, from denials of access to arrests, physical and verbal assaults, online threats and chilling statements.
+The CPFP is an ongoing database of press freedom violations in Canada, from denials of access to arrests, physical assaults and verbal harassment, to online threats and chilling statements.
 In addition to national data on press freedom violations, the CPFP will also act as an education centre, populated with tools and resources to help students and faculty at academic institutions, the public and journalists navigate and challenge press freedom infringements and assist them in exerting their rights.

 CPFP interns will have the opportunity to join a project that involves data collection, verification, and the development of resources and toolkits.

-The CPFP is a project of J-Source, operated by the journalism programs at Carleton and Ryerson universities.
+The CPFP is a project of J-Source, operated by the journalism programs at Carleton and Toronto Metropolitan universities.

-With your contribution, the CPFP and its searchable database of press freedom violations and educational tools will be able to offer research work opportunities for Carleton students interested in and concerned with press freedom conditions in Canada.
+With your contribution, the CPFP and its searchable database of press freedom violations and educational tools offer research work opportunities for Carleton students interested in and concerned with press freedom conditions in Canada.

-With your support, CPFP interns will have the opportunity to join a newsroom and research team dedicated to building and maintaining a service for journalists and media outlets, academics, the legal profession and all others interested in issues surrounding the public’s right to know.
+With your support, CPFP interns will have the opportunity to join a newsroom and research team dedicated to building and maintaining a service for journalists and media outlets, academics, the legal profession and all others interested in issues surrounding press freedom and the public’s right to know.